alajusticia/laravel-auth-tracker/README.md

 # Laravel Auth Tracker

+> ⚠️ This package is now archived.
+Use [Laravel Logins](https://github.com/alajusticia/laravel-logins) instead.

 #### Track and manage sessions, Passport tokens and Sanctum tokens in Laravel.

 This package allows you to track separately each login (session or token), attaching informations by parsing the